Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Setting

+The no-go proposition thus rules out physical implementation of idealised control for a number of cases.
+We now give some examples in which 1) or 2) hold.
+Prop. \ref{prop:idealised control}, case 1) holds when $\rho_\cl^0$ is an analytic vector \cite{ReedSimon}.
+The simplest examples of this is when $\rho_\cl^0$ has bounded support on the spectral measures of the Hamiltonians $\{\hat H_\cl^{(k,k)}\}_{k=1}^{d_\A d_\cl}$, such as in the finite dimensional clock case.
 One can however find examples for Prop. \ref{prop:idealised control} in which 2) is fulfilled while 1) is not.
 This corresponds to the case of the idealised momentum clock used for control in \cite{Malabarba}.
-In this case $\hat H_{\A\G\cl}$ from Prop. \ref{prop:idealised control} can be written in the form $\hat H_{\A\G\cl}= \hat H_{\A\G}\otimes\id_\cl+ \sum_{n=1}^{d_\A d_\G}\Omega_n \proj{E_n}_{\A\G}\otimes g(\hat x_\cl)+\id_{\A\G}\otimes \hat p_\cl$, with $\hat x_\cl$, $\hat p_\cl$ canonical position and momentum operators of a particle on a line.
+In this case the Hamiltonian $\hat H_{\A\G\cl}$ from Prop. \ref{prop:idealised control} can be written in the form $\hat H_{\A\G\cl}= \hat H_{\A\G}\otimes\id_\cl+ \sum_{n=1}^{d_\A d_\G}\Omega_n \proj{E_n}_{\A\G}\otimes g(\hat x_\cl)+\id_{\A\G}\otimes \hat p_\cl$, with $\hat x_\cl$, $\hat p_\cl$ canonical position and momentum operators of a particle on a line.
 When $g$ and the initial clock state have bounded support in position, 2) in Prop. \ref{prop:idealised control} is satisfied, but 1) is not.
 Unfortunately such a clock state is so spread out in momentum, the power series expansion $\Exp[-\mi t\hat p_\cl]=\sum_{n=0}^\infty (-\mi t \hat p_\cl)^n/{n!}$ diverges in norm when evaluated on it.
-Such clock states are also unphysical, since the Hamiltonian has no ground state, as 1st pointed out by Pauli \cite{pauli1958allgemeinen}.
-We will also see how this idealised control allows us to violate the 3rd law or thermodynamics in Sec. \ref{sec: main text CTO case} | something which should not be possible with control coming from a physical system.
+This is closely related to another unphysical property of such clock states, namely that the Hamiltonian has no ground state, as 1st pointed out by Pauli \cite{pauli1958allgemeinen}.
+We will also see how this idealised control allows one to violate the 3rd law or thermodynamics in Sec. \ref{sec: main text CTO case} | something which should not be possible with control coming from a physical system.
 We will thus refer to dynamics for which $\rho_{\A\cl}^F(t)$ satisfies Eq. \eqref{eq:idealised control} as \emph{idealised dynamics}.\Mspace